Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Cloud Operations/README.md

     In addition to enabling emails to receive important Health events, you can configure AWS Health Aware to receive information in your slack channel or other operational tooling.

 +       Troubleshooting
     When you get a Health event, it includes remediation details and specific guidance so that you can take action for events that affect your resources.
-For example, if a hardware issue affects one of your Amazon EBS volumes, the alert includes a list of affected resourves, recommendations, and help links o restore your volume from a snapshot.
+For example, if a hardware issue affects one of your Amazon EBS volumes, the alert includes a list of affected resources, recommendations, and help links o restore your volume from a snapshot.
 This helps you reduce the amount of time it takes to resolve issues.

 +       Integration and automation
 <img src="assets/integration.PNG" alt="AWS" style="height:100%; width:100%">